pick the right tool for the job

 do you have what you need?

 It's an easy decision.
-You have the tool, you use what you have.
-You cannot become really efficient with a tool like Office running your shop.
-You need something that can guide you through the process and really show you efficiency.
+You already have the tool, so you use what you have.
+However, you cannot become truly efficient with a tool like MS Office running your shop.
+You need a system that can guide you through the process and deliver quantifiable improvements in efficiency.

 just post it

-The information you post is not right.
-It's just not.
-Things aren't where you think they are.
-Work isn't going as you planned it to go.
+The information you post is not always right.
+It ages rapidly.
+Things go wrong or aren't where you think they are - in process or in location.
+Work isn't going as planned.
 People aren't where they need to be.
-A whiteboard is a great spot to post important information.
-Just not to run your production.
+A whiteboard is a great spot to post important information, but it can’t run your production.

 We've served manufacturers of all sizes for a quarter of a century.
-We've built our products, services and price sheet to not break the bank for manufacturers that are still using Office or whiteboards to do their work.
+We've built our products, services and our price sheet to build a short ROI and not break the bank for manufacturers that need an active production platform.
 Ask us how to get started today and begin to move your shop forward.

 be ready for the day with Quantum